tc39/proposal-esm-phase-imports/README.md

 The benefit of the instance phase being that because it represents the graph, it might be more amenable to preloading.

-Work to determine which phase to specify is ongoing within this proposal's current stage.
-It may yet specify one or the other, or it may even specify _both_ a source and an instance to allow handling some of the deeper tradeoffs and layering questions.
+As part of the design progression process, it will be determined that this proposal will end up specifying one or the other, or possibly both a source and an instance phase for the chosen solution to the use case and layering requirements.

 ### Transferability